mead-ml/mead-baseline/README.md

 # Distance metrics using Siamese Networks

 Siamese networks have been shown to be useful for tasks such as paraphrase detection, and are generally helpful for learning similarity/distance metrics.
-The siamese network provided here is a convolutional neural net, based on the cnn-sentence model above.
+The siamese network provided here is a convolutional neural net, based on the classify_sentence model above.
 It uses an L2 (pairwise distance) metric function and a contrastive loss function to determine a distance between pairs.
 For example, for a paraphrase corpus, the data will include 2 sentences and a label (0,1) stating whether or not the two documents are paraphases.
 The Siamese network then learns a distance mapping from this data.

 # siamese-fine: Parallel CNNs with shared weights, using Word2Vec input + fine-tuning with an L2 loss function